 Even if you had a Cesarean section or your baby was born prematurely, it’s still important to have as much skin-to-skin contact with your little one as possible.

 Simply holding your baby torso-to-torso can help regulate his breathing, body temperature, and pulse, as well as helping you both relax.
-The regulation of body temperature can be especially challenging for preemie babies, and Kangaroo care can make a big difference.
+Body temperature regulation can be especially challenging for preemie babies, and Kangaroo Care can make a big difference.

-Skin-to-skin (STS) time with your baby has been shown to correlate with higher rates of breastfeeding success too.
+STS time with your baby has been shown to correlate with higher rates of breastfeeding success, too.

-This close contact after birth also gives your baby a chance to be colonized by the same bacteria as mom.
-This colonization—combined with breastfeeding’s immunity-boosting advantages—are thought to help prevent allergic reactions as your baby gets older.
+This close contact after birth also gives your baby a chance to be colonized by the same bacteria as mom (mom's "microbiome").
+This colonization—combined with breastfeeding’s immunity-boosting advantages—can help prevent allergic reactions as your baby gets older, and is proven to help your baby resist hospital-acquired infections.

 Sometimes, premature babies who are put into incubators are populated with microbes in their skin and gut different from that of their mother’s.
 In the NICU, your touch on your preemie’s little back or arm or foot not only signals “Mommy’s here,” but introduces your microbiome.